MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/network-gets-disconnected-computer-not-used-after-sign-in.md

 ## Cause

 The Logon pre-scheduled task starts the ProvTool.exe file.
 This file processes provisioning packages on the system.
 The ndisuio.sys driver is loaded when the ProvTool.exe starts the DMWapPushService service for the process.
-When the ndisuio.sys driver binds to the network, the existing connection will be disconnected and then reconnected.
+When the ndisuio.sys driver binds to the network, the existing connection is interrupted and resumes after a few seconds.

 ## Resolution